Rohtak: Healthcare

 The city hosts the Pandit Bhagwat Dayal Sharma Post Graduate Institute of Medical Sciences and Civil Hospital, both of which are operated by the state government.
 There are also various privately operated medical facilities.

 Pt B.D.Sharma, PGIMS, Rohtak has situated at a distance of about 240 km from Chandigarh and about 70 km from Delhi on Delhi-Hissar-Sirsa-Fazilka National Highway (NH-10).
 It is the only major Institution for Medical Education and Research and a tertiary care centre for provision of specialised health care services not only to the people of the State of Haryana, but also to those from Punjab, Rajasthan, Delhi and western U.P.
 The Institute was started under the name of Medical College, Rohtak in the year 1960.
 For the first three years, the students were admitted to Medical College, Patiala which acted as a host Institution.
 In 1963, the students were shifted to Rohtak.
 In the subsequent years, multifaceted expansion measures have transformed the Institute into a fully developed centre of Medical Education and research in all the major disciplines of Medicine.
 In the year 1994, Medical College, Rohtak was renamed as Pt.
 B.D.Sharma, Medical College, Rohtak and subsequently, it was upgraded to a Post Graduate Institute of Medical Sciences in the year 1995.
 Today Pt.
 B.D.Sharma, PGIMS, Rohtak is a famous institution not only for medical education but also for the healthcare facilities both at the National as well as International level.

-The institute has a remarkably well-developed campus spread over an area of 350 acres of land.
+The institute has a campus spread over an area of 350 acres of land.
 During the 50 years of its existence, Pt.
-B.D.Sharma, PGIMS, Rohtak has witnessed a phenomenal growth achieving not only its designated goals but also in expanding its horizons to set newer objectives completely commensurable with the requirements of the National goal of “Health for all by 2020”.
+B.D.Sharma, PGIMS, Rohtak has witnessed a growth achieving not only its designated goals but also in expanding its horizons to set newer objectives completely commensurable with the requirements of the National goal of “Health for all by 2020”.